HTR-United/cremma-medieval/README.md

 - 1.0.0 Bicerin, accuracy 95,49% (21/07/13)
 - 1.1.0 Bicerin, accuracy 95,30% (22/06/20)

+Models and data are under a CC by Creative Commons Licence.

 *Table summarizing the corpus (state 22/07/01)*

  Manuscript                            | Date | Transcribed Lines |